rantish/Getting-and-Cleaning-Data-Course-Project/README.md

 You should create one R script called run_analysis.R that does the following.

-1. Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.

 The files that were used to load data are listed as follows: